bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 ### Rack: `lib/rack/server.rb`

-`Rack::Server` is responsible for providing a common server interface for all Rack-based applications, which Rails is now a part of.
+`Rack::Server` is responsible for providing a common server interface for all Rack-based applications, which Quails is now a part of.

 The `initialize` method in `Rack::Server` simply sets a couple of variables: